davidefiocco/davidefiocco.github.io/_posts/2020-07-17-debugging-containers-with-vs-code.md

 ## A concrete case

 I recently published on GitHub a [simple example of dockerized API](https://github.com/davidefiocco/streamlit-fastapi-model-serving) based on [FastAPI](https://fastapi.tiangolo.com/) and [streamlit](https://www.streamlit.io/).
-Very soon somebody noticed that the code was affected by a [bug](https://github.com/davidefiocco/streamlit-fastapi-model-serving/issues/4) that made it struggle when handling some images.
+Very soon somebody noticed that the code was affected by a [bug](https://github.com/davidefiocco/streamlit-fastapi-model-serving/issues/4) that made it struggle when handling some input.
 My "ship in the bottle" had a flaw that needed a fix.

 How to analyze the buggy behavior?
 How to come up with the changes needed to fix the bug?